Deputy Mayor István Puskás Presents Debrecen’s 2026 Draft Budget for Culture

 István Puskás stated that culture is a fundamental element of the city’s community cohesion and identity, and that more than HUF 17 billion will be available for cultural life in Debrecen from the city’s 2026 budget.

-The Deputy Mayor emphasised that, alongside the major cultural institutions, network-based collaborations are also considered important, bringing together a wide range of actors from the city’s cultural life.
-Among others, he mentioned the We Love Books Network, Made in Debrecen, and Art Week.
+The Deputy Mayor emphasised that, alongside the major cultural institutions, they also consider network‑based collaborations important — initiatives in which the most diverse actors of Debrecen’s cultural scene work together.
+Among these, he mentioned the Friends of the Book network, Made in Debrecen, and Art Week.

 He recalled that the Debrecen Cultural Forum programme was launched last year, will continue this year, and may in future support the activities of the city’s cultural stakeholders through workshop-style professional sessions.